syncfusion-content/asp.net-core-docs/aspnet-core/Installation/Windows.md

 The following procedure illustrates how to install Essential Studio ASP.NET Core platform.

+1. Close all the running Visual Studio instances.

-1. Double-click the Syncfusion ASP.NET Core platform Setup file.
+2. Double-click the Syncfusion ASP.NET Core platform Setup file.
 The Setup Wizard opens and extracts the package automatically.

    ![](Platform_images/Step-by-Step-Installation_img1.png)

    N> The Setup wizard extracts the syncfusionessentialaspnetcore_(version).exe dialog, displaying the unzip operation of the package.

-2. You are provided with two options to unlock the Syncfusion setup.
+3. You have two options to unlock the Syncfusion setup:

    a) *Login To Install*

    b) *Use Unlock Key*

-   N> While installing the Syncfusion setup, by default **Login To Install** screen will be displayed.
-You can provide the email ID and password registered with Syncfusion for unlocking the Essential Studio setup and your license will be configured.
-For unlocking the setup with License Key, you can select the **Use Unlock Key** option in the Installer and you will be prompt to enter the license key.

    **Login To Install**

    ![](Platform_images/Step-by-Step-Installation_img2.png)

-   N> You should enter your Syncfusion Direct-Trac login credentials.
-If you don't have Syncfusion Direct-Trac login credentials, then you can click on Sign Up to a create new account.
-Else if you forgot your password, click on Reset Password to create new password.
-Here Email address and Password is validated and the Platform Selection window opens.
+   N> You can provide the email ID and password registered with Syncfusion for unlocking the Syncfusion setup and your license will be configured.

    **Use Unlock Key**

    ![](Platform_images/Step-by-Step-Installation_img3.png)

-   N> The Unlock key is validated and the Path Selection window opens.
+   N> To install using key, provide the unlock key.

-3. After reading the License Terms and Conditions, check the **I agree to the License Terms and Conditions** check box.
+4. After reading the License Terms and Conditions, check the **I agree to the License Terms and Conditions** check box.

-4. Click Next.
+5. Click Next.
 Select the Installation, Samples Folder and Advanced Options screen opens.

     ![](Platform_images/Step-by-Step-Installation_img4.png)